MerelyServices/Merely-Framework/README.md

  - Clone the project to a folder
  - Install python >= 3.11
  - Install required python packages with `python3 -m pip install -r requirements.txt`
- - Run MerelyBot without once to generate the config file; `python3 merelybot.py`
+ - Run youur bot once to generate the config file; `python3 main.py`
  - Create a discord bot in the [Discord Developer Portal](https://discord.com/developers/applications/), you will need the token
- - Give MerelyBot the token by setting it in the [main] section of the config (config.ini)
+ - Give your bot the token by setting it in the [main] section of the config (config/config.ini)
    - **Never put your token in config.factory.ini** - this file is public when you commit to GitHub.
- - Run MerelyBot with `python3 merelybot.py`
+ - Run your bot with `python3 main.py`
- - Add your instance of merely to your server, use the id from the Discord Developer Portal in the following link;
+ - Add your your bot to your server, use the id from the Discord Developer Portal in the following link;
    - `https://discord.com/oauth2/authorize?client_id=PASTE_ID_HERE`
  - *Optional*: change the behaviour and features of your bot in the `config/config.ini` file.
    - Restart the bot to apply changes; `/die restart:true`